HEALTH REGULATIONS

 - A cholera vaccination is recommended for passengers travelling to areas of active cholera transmission.

 - A hepatitis A vaccination is recommended for passengers aged 6 months and older.
-Passengers allergic to a vaccine component or who are younger than 6 months are advised to receive a single dose of immune globulin, which provides effective protection for up to 2 months depending on dosage given.
+Passengers allergic to a vaccine component or who are younger than 6 months are advised to receive a single dose of immune globulin.

 - A hepatitis B vaccination is recommended.

-Malaria is a risk in the Dominican Republic.
-Passengers may need to take anti-malarial medication.
-For further information, please visit the Malaria in the Dominican Republic.
+- Malaria may be a risk in the Dominican Republic.
+Passengers travelling to certain areas may need to take anti-malarial medication.
+Consultation with a doctor regarding this medication should be sought prior to travel.
+For further information, please view the malaria prevention information by country.

 - A rabies vaccination is recommended for passengers whose activities mean they will be around dogs or wildlife.